 After living here for a few years we know from our experience there are lots of things to see and do in the Netherlands.
 Whether you are visiting for a weekend or a week, as a family, as a couple or as a solo traveller, in spring or autumn, you will always find something to see and do in the Netherlands.

 Below is the list of must see and do in the Netherlands along with our photos to inspire you to visit this country.
-Don’t limit yourself by visiting Amsterdam only.
-Taste some cheese in Alkmaar, admire ‘Girl with a Pearl Earring’ in one of the Hague museums, go to Utrecht to see the biggest castle in the Netherlands, try on a wooden shoes in Zaanse Schans, bike through the tulips fields in Flevoland, see a crocodile mummy in Leiden’s museum of antiques, take a boat tour to see windmills of Kinderdijk or take a train to see cube houses of Rotterdam – there are so many ways to spend your time in the Netherlands.
+Take a canal boat tour in Amsterdam.
+Taste some cheese in Alkmaar.
+Admire ‘Girl with a Pearl Earring’ in one of the Hague museums.
+Go to Utrecht to see the biggest castle in the Netherlands.
+Try on authentic wooden shoes in Zaanse Schans.
+Bike through the tulips fields in Flevoland.
+See a crocodile mummy in Leiden’s museum of antiques.
+Take a boat tour to see windmills of Kinderdijk.
+Take a train to see cube houses of Rotterdam.
+There are so many ways to spend your time in the Netherlands!

 When you think of the Netherlands, one of the top things that comes to mind is cheese.
 There is a reason for that.
-Netherlands is one of the top world exporters of cheese and some of the well-known types of cheese, such as Gouda and Edam, originated from the Netherlands.
+Netherlands is one of the top world exporters of cheese and some of the well-known types of cheese, such as Gouda and Edam, originate from the Netherlands.

 Visit one of the cheese markets in Alkmaar, Gouda or Edam, go to a cheese museum in Amsterdam or Alkmaar, or simply pop into one of the many cheese stores in the Netherlands – there are many ways to enjoy this cheese country.